Loschcode/rails_async_migrations/README.md

 ## Requirements

-You can use this library through different adapters
+You can use this library through different background processing technologies

 | Type             | Version | Documentation                                 |
 | ---------------- | ------- | --------------------------------------------- |